View by subject• Art

 ClubsDelta Nu Psi

-Delta Nu Psi provides packages to troops in the War Zone.
-The group collects donations and puts together packages for the troops.
+Delta Nu Psi provides packages to servicemen in the War Zone.
+The group collects donations and puts together large, 30-pound boxes of "gourmet junk food" for the servicemen.
+Collections are the first Friday of the month at CVS in Alamo and the second Friday of the month at Lunardi's in Danville.
 For information, e-mail Alicia at firstname.lastname@example.org or visit www.deltanupsi.org.

 VolunteeringAnimal Fosters Urgently Needed

 Animal Rescue Foundation (ARF) is looking for short-term fosters for dogs, puppies, cats and kittens.
 ARF will provide the food, supplies and vet care; all you need to do is provide the love.
 Call 296-3173 or visit www.arf.net for details.

 Friends of the Danville Library are renewing annual memberships and recruiting new members to help support, raise funds and sponsor programs for the Danville Library.
 There are many benefits of being a Friend, including merchant discounts, volunteer opportunities and preview of book sales.
 Dues and donations are tax deductible.
 Application forms are at the library, 400 Front St. Call 837-4455.
 Danville Library, 400 Front St., Danville.